MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-signout.md

 ---
-title: Restrict the ability for Dynamics 365 Remote Assist users on HoloLens from changing signing out
+title: Restrict the ability for Dynamics 365 Remote Assist users on HoloLens from signing out of the app
 author: amaraanigbo
-description: Learn how to restrict users of Microsoft Dynamics 365 Remote Assist from changing signing out of the app. ms.author: soanigbo ms.date: 04/13/2022 ms.topic: article
+description: Learn how to restrict users of Microsoft Dynamics 365 Remote Assist from signing out of the app. ms.author: soanigbo ms.date: 04/13/2022 ms.topic: article